hanlin123456666/DS-5690-Project/README.md

 ## Impacts, insights, and next steps
 - Impact: This project has the potential to transform access to speech pathology services by providing an automated tool to detect hypernasality.
 It bridges the gap for patients in low-resource settings where access to speech-language pathologists is limited.

 - Reveals or Suggests: The project reveals that deep learning models like Whisper can adapt well to specific speech pathology tasks with minimal customization.
-It also highlights the importance of high-quality labeled data for achieving superior results.
-Moreover, the discrepancies between validation and test performances in certain models suggest that further data diversity is crucial for improving generalization.
+However, the discrepancies between validation and test performances in certain models suggest that further data diversity is crucial for improving generalization.

 - Next Steps:
 Expand Dataset: Incorporate real-world clinical data, including data from Vanderbilt University Medical Center (VUMC), to enhance generalizability.